-- Your shoulder motion will be immobilized in a sling for six weeks following surgery in order to protect the repair and allow it to heal.
+- Your shoulder motion will be restricted in a sling for six weeks following surgery in order to protect the repair and allow it to heal.
 You will use a sling at all times except for bathing, dressing, and exercises for six weeks following surgery, especially while you sleep.
-This prohibits driving. - You may feel more comfortable sleeping sitting upright on a couch or recliner chair after surgery. - Keep the wound clean and dry for three days following all arthroscopic surgery.
-You may shower lightly three days after surgery but wounds cannot be submerged under water for three weeks. - Driving after six weeks.
+This prohibits driving. - You may feel more comfortable sleeping sitting upright (on a couch or recliner chair) after surgery. - Keep the wound clean and dry for three days following all arthroscopic surgery.
+You may shower lightly three days after surgery but wounds cannot be submerged under water for three weeks. - Driving after six weeks. - Return to school/sedentary work in less than one week as long as you are in your sling. - Physical therapy should begin two to three days after surgery and continue for four to six months.
+The success of shoulder surgery is highly dependent on the post-operative rehabilitation.
+It is crucial to follow through on and maintain a proper therapy schedule.